IvanDLar/MOVU-Docs/wiki/User Stories.md

   - DB - Data Base
 - VA014 - If at least one field is not valid, the user can not continue registering.
   - AC - Auth Clients
-- VA015 - When registering succesfully send email validation
+- VA015 - When registering successfully send email validation
   - IM - In App Messaging

 **Priority**: Very High